Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-The Transformation Advisory Board met on Monday 19 February 2024 to discuss the LGA Corporate Peer Challenge Action Plan, the Medium Term Financial Strategy, and income generation.
-The Board reviewed progress on the action plan, noting that significant steps had already been completed, and discussed the council's financial strategy, including identified savings and risk mitigation measures.
-They also explored opportunities for increasing income generation across council services.
+The Transformation Advisory Board of Tower Hamlets Council met on Monday 19 February 2024 to discuss the LGA Corporate Peer Challenge Action Plan, the Medium Term Financial Strategy, and income generation opportunities.
+The Board reviewed progress on the Corporate Peer Challenge Action Plan, noting that significant actions had already been completed and that four key longer-term findings remained.
+Discussions also focused on the Medium Term Financial Strategy, highlighting a balanced budget position and identified savings, as well as the potential for income generation through various council assets and services.

 LGA Corporate Peer Challenge Action Plan

-Julie Lorraine, Corporate Director of Resources, presented the Medium Term Financial Strategy (MTFS), outlining its headlines, which included a balanced budget position across the next three years, protection of statutory services, and risk mitigation measures.
-The Council has identified significant savings of approximately £43 million, with a particular focus on third-party contracts as a potential area for savings.
-Income generation is a key priority, with risk weighting mechanisms in place to balance opportunities against the risk of under-delivery.
-The budgeted use of reserves for the current financial year has been reduced from £20 million to £1 million.
-The strategy identifies commercial income, delivering the plan and agreed savings, and housing/homelessness as the three key risk areas.
-The Mayor, Lutfur Rahman, thanked officers and members for their work on the report.
-During the discussion, the Board noted that the council's technology strategy had not yet been fully explored and suggested caution regarding the success of income generation initiatives, emphasizing the need for adequate capacity to support these.
-Updates on the MTFS, particularly concerning high-risk areas, will be brought back to the Board.
+Julie Lorraine, Corporate Director of Resources, presented the Medium Term Financial Strategy (MTFS).
+The Board noted the strategy's headlines, which included a balanced budget position for the next three years, protection of statutory services, and risk mitigation measures.
+Significant savings of approximately £43 million have been identified, with contracts with third parties being a particular area for potential savings.
+The strategy also emphasised income generation as a key focus, with risk weighting mechanisms in place to balance opportunities against potential under-delivery.
+The budgeted use of reserves for the current financial year had been reduced from £20 million to £1 million.
+The Mayor, Mayor Lutfur Rahman, thanked officers and members for their work on the budget, noting that nine months of hard work had gone into its preparation.
+The Board discussed the presentation, raising points such as the need to consider the council's technology strategy and advising caution regarding the success of income generation initiatives, stressing the importance of ensuring the council had the necessary capacity to support such ventures.
+Updates on the MTFS, particularly concerning high-risk areas, will be brought back to the Board as appropriate.

 Income Generation